johnmgrimm/apein-metrics/README.md

 ## Dev Notes
 - The prices for tokens should be obtained from exchange data where possible.
 - The charts are placeholders for the historical data and will need to plugin into a JS based charting library via JSON data input.
-- We are primarily interested in the data retrieval but please specify if you can provide the data in a React based page.

 ## Metrics and Data Requirements